An analysis of different electoral systems applied to Belgium's 2024 elections

 The democratic deficit in the Dutch electoral system applied to Belgium's 2024 elections yields 2.4%.
 This is a little more than half of the 4.3% democratic deficit in the Belgian electoral system.
 In absolute vote numbers, this is an improvement of more than 130 000 valid votes that now have representation in a Dutch-style seat allocation.

-To calculate the worst case democratic deficit for the Dutch system applied to Belgium, we make the same assumptions as before, ending up with a new ManyWorlds specification.
+To calculate the worst case democratic deficit for the Dutch system applied to Belgium, we use the same data as before, ending up with a new ManyWorlds specification.
 Running this yields a democratic deficit of 7.2%, arising again when one party grabs all the seats, and all other parties end up slightly below the electoral threshold.
 The important thing to notice here is that by sensibly adapting our electoral system we could improve the fairness of our elections, both in extreme worst cases and in sensible circumstances.
 And the effects would not be minor: we are talking about hundreds of thousand of unrepresented voters!

 The United Kingdom's electoral system applied to Belgium